-You Won't Believe How Elizabeth Hurley Stays Fit at 56 - E!
+Elizabeth Hurley Says Her Son Has "Strong Opinions" About Her Style - E!
 Online

 We interviewed Elizabeth Hurley because we think you'll like her picks.
-Elizabeth is a paid spokesperson for The Estée Lauder.
+Elizabeth is a paid spokesperson for The Estée Lauder Companies.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

 The key to staying beautiful?
 According to actress and international supermodel Elizabeth Hurley, it's simply being happy...and mowing the lawn.

-The Estée Lauder global ambassador exclusively revealed her ideal workout routine during E!
+The Estée Lauder Companies global ambassador exclusively revealed her ideal workout routine during E!
 News' Daily Pop on Thursday, Oct.
 7. "To be honest, I don't really work out per se, but I am extremely active," the 56-year-old icon admitted.
 "I always preferred to get my exercise and fitness by doing something practical than actually going to the gym."

 So, get ready to spot Hurley breaking a sweat while gardening!
 "By preference, I would get my exercise by walking the dogs, mowing the lawn, cutting a hedge, weeding," she continued.